rubyguides

 # => ["Para one.\n\n", "Para two.\n\n\n", "Para three."]

 The trailing newlines stay in each paragraph element.
 If you want clean paragraphs without the trailing whitespace, chain map(&:strip) or similar afterward.
+Ruby handles line ending conventions smoothly across platforms — the runtime strips a leading \r before \n, so Windows CRLF becomes plain LF, but a lone \r (old Mac style) does not trigger a split.

-line separator variations
+Line separator variations

 Ruby handles the common line ending conventions: